Ahron4/Mad-Libs-Solution/README.md

 </details>

 ### Step 3
-- Lastly, outside of the div tag with class container, create a div tag with an id of output.
+- Lastly, create a div tag with an id of output.
 You can leave it blank for now.

 <details>
 <summary>Step 3 Solution</summary>